nextGen Agri logo

 There is a range of over 60% in the number of lambs weaned breeding value in the Merino analysis and 50% in the maternal analysis of Sheep Genetics.
 Largely producers are not using this information when selecting rams and many ram breeders are not supplying the information.
 Genetics is obviously a slower route to an improvement in reproductive performance, but it is permanent and cumulative.
 The large range in genetic potential provides an excellent opportunity to demonstrate the difference to Australian sheep farmers.

-This project is establishing 5 demonstration sites that will compare the ewe progeny from the participating producer’s normal ram team with a demonstration ram team that has been purchased using breeding values for reproduction.
-This page will be updated with information as it is generated and will feature each of the properties that are involved.
-Project information will be provided periodically.
-If you would like to receive updates on this project please sign up below.
+This project established demonstration sites that compared the ewe progeny from the participating producer’s normal ram team with a demonstration ram team that was purchased using breeding values for reproduction.